railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_import_export.rst

 .. image::  images/csv_many2one.png
     :align: center

-*A many-to-one field: a salesperson linked to a partner*
+*A many-to-one field: a salesperson linked to a partner.*

 .. image::  images/csv_many2many.png
     :align: center

-*A many-to-many field: partner categories*
+*A many-to-many field: partner categories.*

 .. image::  images/csv_one2many.png
     :align: center

-*A one-to-many field: partner contacts*
+*A one-to-many field: partner contacts.*

 All of the other fields are coded in the CSV file as just one field in each column.